AndreasMadsen/daily/README.md

  help    prints this message

  read    connects to server and read some log entries          : defaults
-         -s --start=timestamp   read starts at this time       : 0
-         -e --end=timestamp     read stops at this time        : now -l --levels=start,end  range of log levels to read    : 1,9 -p --past=seconds      special case, read some        : 3600 seconds intro the past When no
+         -s --start timestamp   read starts at this time       : 0 -e --end timestamp     read stops at this time        : now -l --levels start,end  range of log levels to read    : 1,9 -p --past seconds      special case, read some        : 3600 seconds intro the past When no
                                 options is set, -b is used.
-         -a --address=ip:port   client will connect to         : 127.0.0.1:10200
+         -c --colors            colors will always be used     : true -a --address ip:port   client will connect to         : 127.0.0.1:10200

  server  start a daily server                                  : defaults
-         -d --database=path     filepath to the log database   : ./daily.db
-         -a --address=ip:port   server will listen to          : 0.0.0.0:10200
+         -d --database path     filepath to the log database   : ./daily.db -a --address ip:port   server will listen to          : 0.0.0.0:10200
 ```

 ### client = new Client([port=10200], [address='127.0.0.1'], [callback])